Addition: Linear algebra

-Modular arithmetic

 In modular arithmetic, the set of available numbers is restricted to a finite subset of the integers, and addition "wraps around" when reaching a certain value, called the modulus.
 For example, the set of integers modulo 12 has twelve elements; it inherits an addition operation from the integers that is central to musical set theory.
 The set of integers modulo 2 has just two elements; the addition operation it inherits is known in Boolean logic as the "exclusive or" function.
 A similar "wrap around" operation arises in geometry, where the sum of two angle measures is often taken to be their sum as real numbers modulo 2π.
-This amounts to an addition operation on the circle, which in turn generalizes to addition operations on many-dimensional tori.
+This amounts to an addition operation on the circle, which in turn generalizes to the operations of higher-dimensional Lie groups.

-General theory

 The general theory of abstract algebra allows an "addition" operation to be any associative and commutative operation on a set.
 Basic algebraic structures with such an addition operation include commutative monoids and abelian groups.